huggingface/optimum-benchmark/README.md

 - [x] Add support for sweepers latency optimization (optuna, nevergrad, etc.)
 - [x] Add support for profiling nodes/kernels execution time.
 - [x] Add support for more metrics (memory usage, node execution time, etc.)
+- [ ] Find a way to seperate where experiments are stored from the configuration files (shouldn't be too long and should follow some kind of convention).
+- [ ] Make a consistent reporting utility.
 - [ ] Migrate configuration management to be handled solely in dataclasses (practical or not?)
 - [ ] Add Pydantic for schema validation.
 - [ ] Add support for static quantization + calibration.